drlippman/desmosmathquill/docs/Config.md

 This takes a string formatted as a space-delimited list of LaTeX commands.
 Each LaTeX command must be at least letters only with a minimum length of 2 characters.

 For example, with `autoCommands` set to `'pi theta'`, the word 'pi' automatically converts to the pi symbol and the word 'theta' automatically converts to the theta symbol.

+Start one with ^ so it will only match if a string starts with the characters.
+If you used `^pi` then `pi` would get converted by `dpi` would not convert the pi.

 ## autoOperatorNames